Amazon Dash Button Binding

 sudo getcap $(realpath /usr/bin/java)

-If you need mulitple capabilities (like "cap_net_bind_service" for the Network binding), you have to add them like this:
+If you need multiple capabilities (like "cap_net_bind_service" for the Network binding), you have to add them like this:

 sudo setcap 'cap_net_raw,cap_net_admin=+eip cap_net_bind_service=+ep' $(realpath /usr/bin/java)